perfwiki/main/docs/latest-manual-pages.md

 # Kernel Version

-This page is auto-generated.
-The kernel version on (linux-next)[(https://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git]
+This page links the each document to the `linux-next` kernel version.[(https://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git]